 Professional Certificate in Nonprofit Program Evaluation

-Applications are now closed!
+Accepting applications soon!
 Stay tuned for next year's program details!

 About the Program

 Designed for Nonprofit Professionals

 This 9-month professional program is intended to support you in developing your nonprofit career, especially if you make programmatic decisions and report on impact to stakeholders.
 New to program evaluation or data analysis?
 No problem!
 No experience in evaluation or assessment work is required.

 During the course of the program, you will design and implement a program evaluation and complete a report for your organization.
 You will perform vital work for your organization while receiving expert instruction and feedback.
 Along the way, you’ll receive personalized mentorship and evaluation expertise from program staff.*

 Each cohort is an opportunity to meet other nonprofit professionals invested in learning program evaluation.
 Small class sizes allow for ample opportunity to network and learn from each other as you all design and implement a program evaluation concurrently.